Jason Bartlett (baseball): Professional career

 On July 5, 2009, Bartlett was selected to represent Tampa Bay in the 2009 All Star Game.
 He finished the year batting .320, which was, at the time, the highest batting average in Rays history.
 On July 23 of the same year, against the Chicago White Sox, he grounded out to Alexei Ramírez for the final out of Mark Buehrle's perfect game.
+Bartlett had a 19-game hitting streak during the season, which would stay the longest hitting streak in Rays history until it was broken by Yandy Díaz in 2024.

 Bartlett played in 135 games for the Rays in 2010 and posted a batting line of .254/.324/.350.
 On December 17, 2010, Bartlett was traded to the San Diego Padres for Adam Russell, Cesar Ramos, Brandon Gomes, and Cole Figueroa.

 Bartlett was the Padres regular shortstop in 2011 and finished the season batting .245 with 2 home runs and 23 stolen bases.
 He had the lowest slugging percentage of all major league ballplayers with 512 or more plate appearances, at .307.

 The Padres opened 2012 with Bartlett again as their everyday shortstop but he played his last game for the team on May 14, batting .133 with 4 RBI over 29 games.
 Three days later he was moved to the disabled list with a right knee strain.
 On the same day, his fellow middle infielder Orlando Hudson was released and the Padres brought up Everth Cabrera and Alexi Amarista in corresponding moves.
 On August 20, 2012, the Padres requested unconditional release waivers on Bartlett.